Liam-Weitzel/SIMD-Exploration/README.md

 Similarly to the three previous benchmarks, the solutions written using programming paradigm implementations (libraries) allowing the use of SIMD logic directly executed the fastest.

 ## Conclusion

+The disparity between the results from the first benchmark 'add vectors' and the rest suggests that the problem being solved needs to be sufficiently complex to be able to observe a decrease in execution time when using a high-level SIMD library.
+The median execution time for the baseline, unvectorized solution in the 'add vectors' benchmark was 1.407 nanoseconds.
+Adding a large library to exclusively speed up a function that takes 1.407 nanoseconds to execute is slower than simply compiling with auto-vectorization.

 All benchmarks except the first 'add vectors' benchmark exhibited that the solutions written using programming paradigm implementations allowing the use of SIMD logic directly executed the fastest.
 From the solutions written using SIMD logic, the solutions written using high-level libraries consistenly executed slightly faster than the solutions written using intrinsics and inline assembly.
 Excluding the first benchmark, the solutions compiled using auto-vectorization and OpenMP directives consistently executed among the slowest.
 This result is expected and aligns well with the consensus of existing literature.
 Seemingly, given that the problem is sufficiently complex, solutions written using intrinsics and inline assembly can offer similar, if not faster, execution time than high-level libraries.
 Nonetheless, writing the solution using intrinsics or inline assembly is much more prone to error, significantly less portable, and definitely less maintainable.